pts/pts-ibcs-us-port/README.md

 `./compile_4.2.1.sh`.
 These shell scripts will download all dependences, run the compilation, and create the output ELF-32 executable program files in the directory *out*.

+Before run ibcs-us as non-root, you have to add the CAP_SYS_RAWIO capability to the executable program file.
+Without this capability, ibcs-us won't be able to memory-map (mmap(2)) the Unix program to run to a low enough virtual address.
+To do so, run `sudo setcap cap_sys_rawio+ep out/ibcs-us-4.2.1`.
+Alternatively, if you don't have the *setcap* tool installed, run `sudo out/ibcs-us-4.2.1 -s`